teddy-ambona/kind-e2e/kind-e2e.md

  > Add readiness and liveness probes in Django app
  > explain how istio ingress works
- > Add helm commands in Useful commands
-   # test the template rendering, but not actually install anything
-   $ helm install --debug --dry-run --generate-name ./mychart

-   # To deploy a new revision of the app
-   $ helm upgrade kind-e2e ./helm
  > Add auto-doc for Helm?
  > Explain Helm: Package manager, templating, release management.
  > in practice business-logic/front-end/helm/jenkins should have their own repositories.